How to pick the right plant

 First up, where do you want your new plant to go, and what is the light like?
 All plants need some light - but some need more than others.

 Get out the compass on your phone and determine what direction the closest window is facing.
 Most house plants will do very well in east or western facing windows.
 They provide a good level of sunlight throughout the day that is not too harsh.
-Southern facing windows have the most direct and strong light, and often suit succulents, aloes, euphorbias or cacti best.
+Southern facing windows have the most direct and strong light, and often suit succulents, aloes, euphorbia or cacti best.

-If low light is your issue, there are plants that can adapt (such as Chinese evergreens, aspidistras and snake plants).
+If low light is your issue, there are plants that can adapt (such as chinese evergreens, aspidistras and snake plants).

 Pick plants that suit your lifestyle